 In this unit, students will gain an understanding of how enterprise and business works.
 Students will examine enterprise activities in existing businesses of various sizes and consider the processes needed to set up a new business in the current environment.
 Businesses need employees who are enterprising to help contribute to business growth and success.
 This unit will give students the foundation knowledge and understanding for developing enterprise and entrepreneurial skills and finding employment in the small to medium-sized enterprise (SME) sector.

-Unit 2: Planning for and pitching for an enterprise activity (30% of the final grade)
+Component 2: Planning for and pitching for an enterprise activity (30% of the final grade)

 In this unit, students will find out how people use enterprise skills to develop new businesses or new ideas within a business, and will gain an understanding of the types of skills used.
 Students will use a range of techniques to unlock and develop their own creativity to develop enterprise ideas.

-Unit 3: Promoting and financing an enterprise idea
+Component 3: Promoting and financing an enterprise idea (40% of the course)